plexguide/Unraid_Intel-ARC_Deployment/README.md

-##### WANT TO HELP?
-CLICK THE ★ (STAR LOGO) in the Upper-Right!

-# Guide to Intel ARC AV1 Endocing via Unraid + Tdarr Node Killer + SAB Speed Control (Bonus)
+# Guide to Intel ARC AV1 Encoding on Unraid + Tdarr Node Killer + SAB Speed Control (Bonus)

-## Intel ARC Script & Purpose
+**Want to help?** Click the ★ (star) button in the upper-right corner!

-This comprehensive guide provides a step-by-step approach to optimizing your media library through AV1 encoding while efficiently managing GPU resources between Plex and Tdarr on Unraid.
-By following this guide, you'll learn how to drastically reduce video file sizes, saving valuable storage space, and automate the allocation of GPU resources to ensure smooth and uninterrupted playback for Plex users.
+This guide shows you how to optimize your media library with AV1 encoding on Unraid, while also managing GPU resources between Plex and Tdarr.
+You’ll learn how to shrink your video files, save a ton of storage space, and automatically free up your GPU for Plex users.
+On top of that, we’ll show you how to use a simple script to pause Tdarr when Plex needs the GPU, then restart Tdarr when Plex is done.

-In addition to encoding and resource management, this guide covers essential information on setting up and configuring necessary plugins, importing and applying AV1 encoding flows, troubleshooting common issues, and implementing backup and recovery strategies.
-Whether you're a seasoned Unraid user or new to media server management, this guide equips you with the knowledge and tools needed to maximize your server's performance and efficiency.

-## NOTE

-This requires Unraid 7.0 (which is in beta at this time).
-I have an AMD 7900 - 3 Intel ARC Cards - 64GB DDR5 RAM - Two 4TB NVME Drives - 350+ TB of drives running many Docker containers and have zero problems.
-I run no VMs nor any passthrough (which always complicates things).
-Remember, it's always at your own risk.

-**Apple TV Users: ** Force Apple TV to Play AV1 Natively!
-No Transcoding from the GPU @ https://github.com/plexguide/AV1-AppleTV
+This guide covers:
+- Getting your Intel ARC GPU set up on Unraid.
+- Encoding videos to AV1 for huge space savings.
+- Dynamically managing your Tdarr node so Plex always has priority.
+- Backing up and restoring configurations.
+- Troubleshooting common issues.

+Whether you’re an Unraid pro or new to the platform, we’ll walk you through it step-by-step.

 ---